casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 const balanceOf1 = await cep47.balanceOf(KEYS.publicKey);
 ```
 #### 3. Check token ownership
 You can check the token owner by calling the `getOwnerOf` method.
-This method takes the token ID as the input parameter and returns the prefixed account hash of the account owning this specific token.
-Note: the prefix is *account-hash-*.
+This method takes the token ID as the input parameter and returns the prefixed account hash of the account owning this specific token. **Note**: the prefix is *account-hash-*.

 ```javascript
 const ownerOfTokenOne = await cep47.getOwnerOf("1");